 Finally, remember too that on some sites, access may be limited and cause a delay in the arrival of emergency services.
 Something that means additional resources, equipment, and training may be needed to minimise suffering and injury after an incident in a high-hazard situation.

-Skills Training Group offer a range of first aid courses in Glasgow and around the UK.
+Skills Training Group offer a range of first aid courses.
 If you’d like further information on these courses call us on 0808 164 2780.